Chapel of the Cross (Chapel Hill, North Carolina): Information

 With a focus on the Millennium Development Goals developed by the United Nations, Chapel of the Cross engages in a wide variety of outreach work in the community of Chapel Hill, the United States and the world.
 International outreach efforts have focused on two countries, South Africa and Honduras.
 Another major effort undertaken by the Chapel of the Cross in the area of outreach is the annual Attic, Basement and Closet Sale (ABC Sale), which raises thousands of dollars for charities that apply for grants.
 In addition, the church's facilities are used by a wide variety of organizations from the University of North Carolina and the community, including Alcoholics Anonymous, Narcotics Anonymous, and English as a Second Language (ESL) classes.
 A special service is held monthly for individuals in the community with developmental disabilities.

-There are currently three full-time clergy at Chapel of the Cross: